 Do feed us your ideas as to how this group should proceed.

 Eight members of the BNAPS Atlantic Provinces Regional Group met at the Inn on the Lake for lunch and discussion of stamp activities afterwards on 16 February 2008.
-Michael Peach also attended as a guest in addition to Jack Forbes, Carl Munden, Jeff Parks, Tony Thompson, Gary Steele, Sean Weatherup, Hugh Rathbun and Guy Jeffrey.
+Michael Peach also attended as a guest in addition to Jack Forbes, Carl Munden, Jeff Parks, Tony Thompson, Gary Steele, Sean Weatherup, Hugh Rathbun and Guy Jeffery.

 The highlight of the meeting was a gift from Carl Munden on CD of his Post Offices of Pre-Confederation Newfoundland.
 A very professional job with inscription on the CD front, listings and pictures on file.